LetsUpgrade/NEWS-CLASSIFIER/README.md

 ```
 >## &nbsp; FUTURE IMRPOVEMENTS

-- Making a chrome plugin for the web application.
+1. Making a chrome plugin for the web application.
-- Further improving the accuracy of the model.
+2. Further improving the accuracy of the model.
+3. Training the model further on more datasets.

 >## &nbsp; REFERENCES
 1. [Fake News Classifier I](https://medium.com/swlh/build-your-own-fake-news-classifier-7918f05c2ec7)